linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 The same configuration file can be used both through the CLI and Helm.

 ## Installation through CLI

-Make sure you have the CLI installed, with an edge release > 2.7.1

 linkerd CLI now supports a `addon-config` flag, which is used to pass the confiugration of add-ons.
 Now, the above configuration file can be passed as